 I grew up in a very immigrant neighborhood in Queens, mostly Colombian, Korean, and Central American.
 We’re very much a working-class family.
 My mother is actually very mum on how she ended up here, so I’ve recently been trying to fill in the blanks.
-I traveled back to Colombia and found some of my family.
+I traveled back to South America and found some of my family.
 She had a wild life.
 Those Narcos-style shows are not too far from reality.

 I think it’s really important for people of color and women to prioritize accumulating political and economic power for themselves.